jinhyunju/nvta/README.md

 # To Do

-- Need to add strand to input
+[v] Need to add strand to input
-- Need to add test for reverse
+[v] Need to add test for reverse
-- Need to add strand to output
+[v] Need to add strand to output
+[] Need to update readme with direction

 # Installation